 4 – Be a guest on other podcasts

 Most podcasts with a “host talks with a guest” format are dying to find new guests to talk to, and lucky for them, you’d love to come on and add value for their audience.

 Research podcasts in a handful of different fields directly and indirectly related to your message and send them a quick note, but not before listening to at least one of their episodes to get a flavor for the show.
 Let them know why you might be a good fit and why you’d love the chance to share.
 Be polite and humble, and thank them even if you get a “no.”

 When you get a “yes,” look for ways to maximize your appearance.
 Set up a custom URL on your website to give away something of value for their listeners.
 Ask for permission to partner on a giveaway where you can collect email addresses or build buzz.

 Knock it out of the park on your appearance, and when it goes well, follow up a few weeks later letting them know you’d love to do it again.

 5 – Upgrade your demo video

-As we’ve written about on The Speaker Lab before, a great demo video consists of four parts:
+A great demo video consists of four parts:

 - Hook me – captivate your audience from the start.